jvv/jquery-star-rating-plugin/README.md

 ID attribute of the hidden input field, so you can retrieve the contents easily.

-    borderColor : 'black'

-The default border color of the icon.

-    fillColor : 'black'
+# Override Styles

-The default fill color of the icon.
+Change the fill color by overriding the "selected" class in your css.

 # License